 What is ovarian cancer and how common is it?

 - Epithelial ovarian cancer is the most common type (about 9 in 10 cases).
 This type of cancer develops from one of the cells that surround the outside of each ovary.
 This outer layer of cells is called the germinal epithelium of the ovary.
-Epithelial ovarian cancer mainly affects women who have had their menopause - usually women aged over 50.
+Epithelial ovarian cancer mainly affects women who have had their menopause - usually women aged over 50 years.
 It is rare in younger women.
-There are various subtypes depending on the exact look of the cells causing the cancer (which can be seen under the microscope).
+There are various subtypes, depending on the exact look of the cells causing the cancer (which can be seen under the microscope).

 - Germ cell ovarian cancer develops from germ cells (the cells that make the eggs).
-About 1 in 10 cases of ovarian cancer are germ cell cancers.
+About 1 in 10 to 20 cases of ovarian cancer are germ cell cancers.
 They typically develop in younger women.
-Again, there are various subtypes depending on the exact look of the cells causing the cancer.
+Again, there are various subtypes, depending on the exact look of the cells causing the cancer.
 Most cases of germ cell ovarian cancer are curable, even if diagnosed at a late stage, as it usually responds well to treatment.

-- Stromal ovarian cancer develops from connective tissue cells (the cells that fill the ovary and produce hormones).
+- Stromal ovarian cancer develops from connective tissue cells - the cells that fill the ovary and produce hormones.
 This type of cancer is rare.